microcks/microcks.io/content/documentation/tutorials/first-soap-mock.md

 > This could be on another port if `8585` is already used on your machine.

-Following the getting started, you should have a Microcks running instance on `http://localhost:8585` with a gRPC server available on `localhost:8686`.
+Following the getting started, you should have a Microcks running instance on `http://localhost:8585`.

 Now let start with the skeleton of our WSDL contract for the Petstore Service.
 We'll start with the definition of two different types:
 * `Pet` is the data structure that represents a registered pet in our store - it has an `id` and a `name`,
 * `PetsResponse` is a structure that allows returning many pets as a service method result.

-We also have the definition of one `getPets()` operation that allow returning all the pets in the store.
+We also have the definition of one `getPets` operation that allow returning all the pets in the store.
 This is over-simplistic but enough to help demonstrate how to do things.
 Here's the WSDL contract (yes, it's pretty verbose 😅):

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>